 As much as you may want to, you can’t make yourself feel better with a bowl of your favourite ice cream.
 It won’t help – the problem is all that sugar – and spikes in your blood sugar can bring on changes in your mood, and not in a good way.

-The other common frequently turned to comfort foods of certain kinds of chocolate, cakes, biscuits and sugary drinks will these not only increase your blood sugar levels but can also increase caffeine which again will not be helpful in calming you down.
+The other common frequently turned to comfort foods are certain kinds of chocolate, cakes, biscuits and sugary drinks.
+These not only increase your blood sugar levels but can also increase caffeine, which will not be helpful in calming you down.

 What can help